sancons20/calendar-card-pro/README.md

   - `color`: Custom color for events from this calendar (optional)

 ### Actions

+# TODO: Convert this section from a flat list into an array of options, or refer to standard HA documentation for available options in case they my card does 100% support all standard HA actions

 Both `tap_action` and `hold_action` support the following options:
 - `action`: The type of action (more-info, navigate, call-service, url)